 Of course, as discussed above, there is a lot more to it including design and alignment of the antennas to minimize interference between them (e.g. use of a narrow-beam YAGI hidden behind the dwelling to limit reception to desired signals).

-In the final analysis, here’s the stations we receive reliably (all forty-eight or so):
+It is difficult to keep this list updated with all the relocations going on but in the final analysis, here’s the stations we receive reliably (all fifty-six or so):

 |Call Sign||Virtual Channel||RF Channel||Direction||Network||Sub Channels|